ldn-softdev/cpluspus-vs-c/README.md

 The difference I meant is a _programming methodology_ (ways a language offers to write programs).
 When `C` was created (early 70's) it was someone may call a revolutionary and breaking through (which is true), but hey, take a look at the calendar, what year is it now?
 Since then the programming methodology has progressed by so much.

 While `C` has received some updates (`C99`, `C11`, `C18`) all those were mostly facelifts.
-Those updates did not change much the programming methodology `C` offers, which up to date remains what it was when the language was created - _largely, a syntactic sugar for assembly language_.
+Those updates did not change much the programming methodology `C` offers, which up to date remains what it was when the language was created - _largely, a syntactic sugar for an assembly language_.
 I know, that order of words may cause a great unrest in the `C` camp and I'm aware that `C` is not entirely a syntactic sugar - it has data types, stack/calls overheads dealt by the compiler, etc, but all what it has does not take the language too much far away from that definition even after all those updates.

 On the other hand, `C++` programming methodology evolves with almost every `C++` update (take `C++11` alone: among other things, introduction of a _move semantic_, _perfect forwarding_, _functional lambdas_ - reshaped `C++` methodology - e.g., it introduced a whole new way of designing/writing software which could help avoiding resources leaks (memory leaks come here too) entirely
 > Clarification: given that such way of _idiomatic_ writing in `C++` would be largely based on the underlying libraries - `STL` and `Boost`, that statement is as good as leak-free `STL` and `Boost` are, which is a quite high certainty.